gabrielmoris/cypress-course/README.md

 3. You can run Jenkins with the command: `npm nun start-jenkins`

 4.  install plugins: Github Integration, Github Authorization, NodeJs, Greenballs

+## Testing APIs

+We are using JSON server to test the apis. `git@github.com:qauni/json-server.git`